jenspaggel/trackbike/index.md

 Mein Danke geht an BDR-Kommissäre und Herstellervertreter, Firmeneigentümer und UCE-Verantwortliche wie auch UCI-Verantwortliche für geduldige Antworten auf meine Fragen.
 Chapeau.

 I would like to thank all you guys supporting me by answering my questions.
-There are BDR- and UCI-commissairs, representents of OEMs, owners of companies, responsibles of the UCE and UCI.
+There are BDR- and UCI-commissairs, representants of OEMs, owners of companies, responsibles of the UCE and UCI.